 Doctoral courses and the conditions for issuing the doctoral diploma are governed by the Order of 25 May 2016, which sets out the national regulatory framework.
 This is the main legal reference text on the doctorate.
 This section also identifies other reference texts of importance for your doctoral training.

-Contracted doctoral students benefit from most of the provisions relating to non-tenured civil servants, particularly with in terms of leave, industrial accidents, training, dismissal and resignation rules.
+Contracted doctoral candidates benefit from most of the provisions relating to non-tenured civil servants, particularly with in terms of leave, industrial accidents, training, dismissal and resignation rules.
 The doctoral contract comes with a 2-month probationary period.
 It provides for the possibility of dedicating 1/6 of working time to complementary duties (teaching, expertise in a company or local authority, promotion of research or dissemination of scientific information).
 The doctoral contract is governed by the decree of 23 April 2009, modified in 2016.

 National Directory of Professional Certifications